-Our Flourishing Future is Redcar & Cleveland's Corporate Plan, which is the product of real engagement with staff and elected Members and includes the vision and values for the Council.
-It reflects our optimism for the future as well as underpinning organisational culture and the way we act as a Council.
-The Corporate Plan includes ambitious new priorities, through which the Council along with the community and partners will create a flourishing future for local people.
+The ambitions of Redcar and Cleveland's Corporate Plan were detailed in our corporate document, Our Flourishing Future.
+This represents a joined-up approach to the key priorities for the Council and the Borough of Redcar and Cleveland which was influenced by staff, elected Members and citizens of the Borough.
+It includes the vision and values for the Council and reflects our optimism for the future as well as underpinning organisational culture and the way we act as a Council.
+The Corporate Plan includes new ambitious priorities, through which the Council along with the community and partners will create a flourishing future for local people.
 These are: